Kayahs/RED_Project_3/README.md

 # Pong Game

 A basic pong game using SVGs.
+Some of the troubles for the project came from getting the svgs to draw and getting the classes to work as intended with the different variables.

 ## Setup